Hundreds gather at Mumbai plot after rumours of 'free' land | Science-Environment

 In the last 20 days, the BMC has removed people from the spot three times, but they are not ready to leave and have gathered on a road next to the land, the official said.
 Police also brought a few of these people to local police station and warned them, but they are still not listening, the official said.

 So far, the Vikhroli police have not received any complaint from the BMC, collector or the Maharashtra Housing and Area Development Authority (MHADA).
-Hence, no case has been registered against anyone, the official said..
+Hence, no case has been registered against anyone, the official said.
+Meanwhile, another police official said the rumour- mongering began after MHADA authorities last month demolished some 18 shanties from the Khaitan Compound adjacent to the open plot in question.

+However, on the purported intervention of some local politicians, the authorities asked the evicted people to rebuild their shanties in the Khaitan Compound, he said.
+The official said these evicted people then informed their acquaintances and relatives claiming that the government was allowing to build shanties on the open plot, triggering rush.

 - READ MORE ON: